hennr/marabou/README.md

 mvn package && java -jar target/marabou-0.1-SNAPSHOT-jar-with-dependencies.jar
 ```

+Help
+====
+If you want to help out and know how to set up UI tests for marabou with maven and travis CI, please drop me a line or even send a pull request.
+Thanks!

 Licence
 =======
 Marabou is published under the terms of the GNU General Public License Version 3.
 See the [COPYING](COPYING)